 PRAGMA Experimental Network Testbed (PRAGMA-ENT): established in October 2013 with the goal of constructing a breakable international software-defined network (SDN) testbed for use by PRAGMA researchers and collaborators.
 PRAGMA-ENT is breakable in the sense that it offers complete freedom for researchers to access network resources to develop, experiment, and evaluate new ideas without concerns of interfering with a production network.
 PRAGMA-ENT long term goal is to offer the necessary networking support to the PRAGMA multi-cloud and user-defined trust envelopes.
 To this end, research and development on several areas of networking will be conducted, including wide-area layer 2 (L2) connectivity, software-defined networks, overlay networks, and IPv6.

 PRAGMA Lake eutrophication expedition: To gain understanding and predictive ability of the impact of eutrophication on lake ecosystem services, we need to understand, for example, how phytoplankton community structure and biomass respond to drivers operating at different time scales, such as short-term weather patterns, multi-year climate cycles, and long-term climate trends, and how easily measured indicators of phytoplankton communities, such as in-situ pigment fluorescence, allow us to predict ecosystem-scale wax and wane of phytoplankton blooms.
 This PRAGMA expedition, led by Paul Hanson (UW), in collaboration with Renato Figueiredo (UF) and Cayelan Carey (Virginia Tech), and involving the GLEON lake modeling working group, has an over-arching goal of discovering the controls over the wax and wane of lake phytoplankton communities.
 By connecting the scientific community with data and model resources, this expedition enables advanced simulation of lake hydrodynamics and water quality to address research questions.
-The expedition focuses initially on three CI challenges: organizing and structuring heterogeneous data from multiple data providers; tracking/managing the collection of resources so that all stakeholders can participate in some meaningful way; tracking/ managing attribution for stakeholders.
+The expedition focuses initially on three CI challenges: Organizing and structuring heterogeneous data from multiple data providers; tracking/managing the collection of resources so that all stakeholders can participate in some meaningful way; tracking/ managing attribution for stakeholders.
 One activity in the expedition is the deployment of an IPOP overlay virtual network and HTCondor across participating GLEON/PRAGMA institutions to enable aggregation and sharing of computational resources and models by a distributed group of collaborators.

+PRAGMA Biodiversity Expedition: Facilitates the use of cyberinfrastructure to study the biodiversity, distribution and adaptation of organisms in extreme montane tropical environments, such as Mount Kinabalu (4095 m), in Sabah, Malaysia, a global biodiversity hot-spot and World Heritage Site.
+Located in the northern part of Borneo, Kinabalu is marked by numerous ultramafic (serpentine) outcrops where soil and substrates are high in iron, magnesium, nickel and other metals.
+These environments can be toxic to many plant and animal species, while other species are known to hyper-accumulate of nickel.
+An underlying goal is to understand how plants, animals, and microbes adapt to extreme environments, changing climate, and toxic conditions.
+The expedition also focuses on several CI challenges: PRAGMA expedition participants (A. Stewart, N. Williams) are working on portability and virtualization of clustered software (Lifemapper) where software can be moved to the data stored in participating PRAGMA nodes.
+Research collaborators also wish to share software and data across international boundaries in trusted, networked environments.
+Systems will need to provide sufficient metadata, usage tracking, and security to support distributed, collaborative environments, and Biodiversity Expedition plans to leverage PRAGMA-ENT to address specific needs.
+Remote sensing data capture using Unmanned Aerial Vehicles (UAVs) on Kinabalu has now been initially field-tested.
+Scaling up UAV data capture would present further CI challenges in data sharing and processing.

 What was accomplished under these goals (you must provide information for at least one of the 4 categories below)?

 Major Activities: